 - Clogged injectors

 These problems are addressed in our Fuel Contamination & Filtration Issues Center.
+This also intentionally ties into the recently rebuilt fuel-content cluster, including Caterpillar Fuel Contamination & Filtration Problems and Cummins Fuel Contamination & Filtration Problems.

 Professional Combustion Diagnosis

 Rather than guessing, professional diagnostics isolate the exact cause of smoke conditions.
+Because smoke can come from multiple systems at once, a structured diagnostic process is the fastest way to avoid replacing the wrong parts.

-- Injector spray pattern testing
+- Injector spray-pattern testing

 - Injection timing verification